Amazon Ads: How to Create a Successful Campaign

-What Is Amazon PPC, and How Does It Work?
+What are Amazon Ads, and How Does It Work?

 How Does Amazon PPC Set Ad Prices?